RLuckom/raphaelluckom.com/hugo_site/content/posts/the_cloud_is_just_a_server.md

 I see in cloud-skepticism a very similar pattern to computer-skepticism from before the 1990s, and internet-skepticism from around 1993-2010.
 That is, the skeptics would say--accurately--that first computers, and then the internet, would not be capable of _removing_ the complexity from areas of human experience.
-The propoents of those technologies--at least, the ones who weren't trying to sell you something--would acknowledge complexity as a fact of life, but would argue that computers and the internet should be evaluated carefully and fairly as tools that provided previously-unavailable capabilities to their users.
+The proponents of those technologies--at least, the ones who weren't trying to sell you something--would acknowledge complexity as a fact of life, but would argue that computers and the internet should be evaluated carefully and fairly as tools that provided previously-unavailable capabilities to their users.
 So it is with cloud technologies in 2020--they are not _simple_ (and it's on people like me to fix that) but they represent--in availability, reliability, safety, control, and cost--tools that have never before been practically available to small publishers.
-We--people like me, who like these tools--need to do a better job of making their good parts widely available and stringing caution tape around some of the pointier hazards.
+We--people like me, who see a kind of Unix-y elegance in these tools--need to do a better job of making their good parts widely available and stringing caution tape around some of the pointier hazards.
 But there's a lot of potential, and it would be a mistake to discount it.